Income Tax Planning

-Beginning primarily in 2013, significant changes in both the income tax and wealth transfer taxes have resulted in low (or no) wealth transfer tax exposure for many (if not most) clients, and much higher income tax exposure for higher income taxpayers, as top marginal income tax rates have risen and the new Medicare income surtax and 3.8% net investment income tax (“NIIT”) have taken effect.
+Beginning primarily in 2013, significant changes in both the income tax and wealth transfer taxes have resulted in low (or no) wealth transfer tax exposure for most clients, and much higher income tax exposure for higher income taxpayers, as top marginal income tax rates have risen and the new Medicare income surtax and 3.8% net investment income tax (“NIIT”) have taken effect.

 Goals of Income Tax Planning

-In focusing on the goals of income tax planning, however, you should always keep three important points in mind.
+In focusing on the goals of income tax planning, however, you should always keep two important points in mind.